looju/looju/README.md

-Hi- 👋 Hi, I’m @loju
+👋 Hi, I’m @loju
 - 👀 I’m a mobile and desktop software developer
 - 💞️ I’m also enthusiastic  about the developments in augumented reality
-- 📫 I love reading business books outside of work
+- 📫 I love reading business books outside of work.
+In love with the book Startup Land by Mikkel Svane